 If a borrower is behind in mortgage payments and facing foreclosure at the time of the transfer, then the person who is assuming the mortgage will have to cure the default to stop the foreclosure.
-Usually, the new owner will either pay this amount in full or come to an agreement with the lender to catch up on the past-due amounts in a repayment plan or as part of a loan modification.
+Usually, the new owner will either pay this amount in full (called "reinstating" the loan) or come to an agreement with the lender to catch up on the past-due amounts in a repayment plan or as part of a loan modification.

 If the loan is in default at the time of assumption, Fannie Mae requires loan servicers to evaluate the new owner for a workout option such as a modification, mortgage release, or short sale if the due on sale clause is unenforceable.

 (To find out if Fannie Mae owns your loan, go to www.fanniemae.com/loanlookup.)

 In some assumptions, the lender may release the original borrower from his or her obligation on the promissory note, however, in most cases, the original borrower remains liable on the note.
 (Learn more about promissory notes in our article What's the difference between a mortgage and a promissory note?)

-This means that, depending on state law and the circumstances of the particular case, if the new owner stops making mortgage payments at some point in the future and goes into foreclosure, the lender may come after the original borrower for a deficiency judgment to collect the debt.
+This means that, depending on state law and the circumstances of the particular case, if the new owner stops making mortgage payments at some point in the future and goes into foreclosure, the lender might come after the original borrower for a deficiency judgment to collect the debt.